A View Through His Eyes

-Recently Mr. Hamilton moved to North Carolina, where he now lives near his brother, Lee, in the Blue Ridge Mountains, in the town of West Jefferson.
+Mr. Hamilton fairly recently (&, largely, so as to live near his brother, Lee) moved to the Blue Ridge Mountains area of North Carolina , where he now resides in the town of West Jefferson.
 When he met Lee's pastor, Elliott Osowitt, the day after he arrived in North Carolina, he found himself without a belt for his pants.
 Pastor Elliott, on noticing this, gave Bruce his own belt, which has served him well since then.
 That experience led Bruce to produce the following Senryu mini-masterpiece:

 to taste real shrinkage.